-- 1. A piece of abstract mathematics, closely related to the vector spaces $\mathbf{R}^2$ and $\mathbf{R}^3$ of linear algebra classes.
+- 1. A piece of abstract mathematics, closely related to the vector spaces \mathbf{R}^2 and \mathbf{R}^3 of linear algebra classes.
 (The conclusions follow from the definitions and assumptions.) - 2.
 A theory of physical space, the world we live in.
 (This theory could be false, or only approximate.
-The world could be like a sphere, or like a crumpled sheet of paper.)
+The world could be like a sphere, or like a crumpled sheet of paper.
+The issues raised here include local curvature, global topology, and homogeneity.)